bishopengr/bishopengr.com/careers.md

 ---

 Experienced Survey Instrument Person for construction layout and other duties related to Engineering and Land Surveying.
 Duties would include: Construction Staking, Topographic Survey and Utility Mapping, Alta Land Title Surveys, Boundary and Retracement Surveys, and As-Built Surveys
-### Required Qualifications
+### Required Qualifications<br/>
-•	Minimum of 2 years of experience in Construction Layout.
+•	Minimum of 2 years of experience in Construction Layout.<br/>
-•	Must have demonstrated abilities with functioning in one and two person survey crews.
+•	Must have demonstrated abilities with functioning in one and two person survey crews.<br/>
-•	Have a strong mathematic background and perform mathematical calculations related construction and surveying.
+•	Have a strong mathematic background and perform mathematical calculations related construction and surveying.<br/>
-•	Have a working knowledge and ability to read construction plans and specifications.
+•	Have a working knowledge and ability to read construction plans and specifications.<br/>
-•	Prepare and maintain records, logs, field books and other related documentation.
+•	Prepare and maintain records, logs, field books and other related documentation.<br/>
-•	Ability to carry/lift a minimum of 50 lbs. and traverse over uneven terrain and active construction sites, undeveloped ground and wooded sections.
+•	Ability to carry/lift a minimum of 50 lbs. and traverse over uneven terrain and active construction sites, undeveloped ground and wooded sections.<br/>
-•	Knowledge of operating and maintaining survey equipment including Trimble GPS, Trimble Robotic Total Station, Trimble Base Stations and TSC 7 Data Collectors with Trimble Access Software.
+•	Knowledge of operating and maintaining survey equipment including Trimble GPS, Trimble Robotic Total Station, Trimble Base Stations and TSC 7 Data Collectors with Trimble Access Software.<br/>
-•	Have excellent communication skills and use of appropriate social skills to interact with coworkers, supervisors and the general public to sufficiently exchange or convey information and to receive work direction.
+•	Have excellent communication skills and use of appropriate social skills to interact with coworkers, supervisors and the general public to sufficiently exchange or convey information and to receive work direction.<br/>
-•	Reliable, regular and punctual attendance a must.
+•	Reliable, regular and punctual attendance a must.<br/>
-•	Ability to work 50-60 hours per week during Construction Season.
+•	Ability to work 50-60 hours per week during Construction Season.<br/>